-Mariya Grinberg is a PhD Candidate in the field of international relations at the University of Chicago and a research fellow with the Belfer Center’s International Security Program.
-Her primary research examines why states trade with their enemies, investigating the product level and temporal variation in commercial war policies of states vis-a-vis enemy belligerents.
+Mariya Grinberg received her Ph.D. in political science from the University of Chicago in 2019.
+Her primary research examines why states trade with their enemies, investigating the product level and temporal variation in wartime commercial policies of states vis-a-vis enemy belligerents.
 Her broader research interests include international relations theory focusing on order formation and questions of state sovereignty.
-In 2017-2018, she was the Smith Richardson pre-doctoral fellow at Yale University.
+In 2019-2020, she was a postdoctoral fellow at Stanford University’s Center for International Security and Cooperation.
 She holds an M.A. from the University of Chicago's Committee on International Relations and a B.A. from the University of Southern California.